thegamecracks/thegamecracks.github.io/docs/python/invoking_modules.rst

         from .api import download
     ImportError: attempted relative import with no known parent package

-To run a module inside a package, you should use ``-m`` option like so:
+To run a module inside a package, you should use the ``-m`` option like so:

 .. code-block:: shell